Journal of Memetics

 (Dawkins [11], [12]).
 The rather

-opposed to all non-genetic replicators as 'memes' has been firmly imprinted
+hand, opposed to all non-genetic replicators as 'memes' has been firmly

-and in very different contexts, infecting a wide variety of disciplines.
+meanings and in very different contexts, infecting a wide variety of

 or artificial selection.
 He thus describes selection processes in science